adriendelsalle/jhub-on-kubespray/README.md

 - Set MetalLB configuration

-To allow the load balancer to distribute external IPs, you must specify in its configuration what is the IP chunk allocated for it.
+To allow the load balancer to distribute external IPs, you must specify in its [configuration](https://metallb.universe.tf/configuration/#layer-2-configuration) what is the IP chunk allocated for it.

-It is done by applying the following [configuration file](https://metallb.universe.tf/configuration/#layer-2-configuration):

 ``` bash
 cat << EOF | kubectl apply -f -